 The building and construction industry is critical to Queensland’s economy, contributing $46 billion in 2018–19 and employing approximately 240,000 people.

-The Queensland Government has led significant reform to support this industry, and this has included the establishment of the Special Joint Taskforce (Taskforce) on 27 March 2019.
+The Queensland Government has led significant reform to support this industry, including setting up the Special Joint Taskforce on 27 March 2019.

-The Taskforce investigated allegations of fraudulent behaviour relating to subcontractor non-payment in Queensland’s building industry, and considered whether the existing investigative and supervisory powers are sufficient to manage the type of conduct revealed in the submissions.
+The Taskforce investigated allegations of fraudulent behaviour relating to subcontractor non-payment in Queensland’s building industry, and considered whether existing investigative and supervisory powers are sufficient for managing that kind of behaviour.

-Following a three-month investigation period, the Taskforce provided its report to the Minister for Housing and Public Works, Minister for Digital Technology and Minister for Sport.
+Following a 3-month investigation period, the Taskforce provided its report to the Minister for Housing and Public Works, Minister for Digital Technology and Minister for Sport.

-The Taskforce sought confidential submissions in relation to allegations of fraudulent behaviour relating to building subcontractor non-payment.
-Submissions were accepted by email, post, online and in person from Wednesday 27 March 2019 until 5pm Friday 17 May 2019.
+The Taskforce asked for confidential submissions about allegations of fraudulent behaviour relating to building subcontractor non-payment.
+It accepted submissions by email, post, online and in person from Wednesday 27 March 2019 until 5pm Friday 17 May 2019.

-During the submission period, 166 submissions were received, with 146 involving complaints of non-payment and another 20, largely from industry organisations, providing suggestions for reform.
+During the submission period, the Taskforce received 166 submissions, with 146 involving complaints of non-payment.
+Another 20, mostly from industry organisations, gave suggestions for reform.

 Report findings and recommendations

-Taskforce investigations resulted in the referral of 108 possible breaches of legislation to nine different prosecuting authorities, and the Taskforce made 10 recommendations focused on delivering more effective enforcement by the building industry regulator; ensuring the integrity of industry participants; and greater collaboration among regulators.
+The Taskforce investigations led to the referral of 108 possible breaches of legislation to nine different prosecuting authorities.
+The Taskforce also made 10 recommendations about delivering more effective enforcement by the building industry regulator; ensuring the integrity of industry participants, and greater collaboration among regulators.

-The Taskforce also concluded that the existing supervisory powers of the building regulator, the Queensland Building and Construction Commission (QBCC), are generally sufficient to address fraudulent behaviour relating to subcontractor non-payment.
+The Taskforce also found that the existing supervisory powers of the building regulator, the Queensland Building and Construction Commission (QBCC), are generally enough to address fraudulent behaviour relating to subcontractor non-payment.